cofoundry-cms/Cofoundry.Docs/src/Index.md

-Welcome to the Cofoundry developer documentation.
+﻿Welcome to the Cofoundry developer documentation.

 If you can't find what you're looking for, do let us know by [submitting an issue](https://github.com/cofoundry-cms/cofoundry/issues).